 Sometimes, finding red snapper is like hunting for a unicorn at the grocery store.
 We've all been there.

-You’ve got your heart set on a mouth-watering recipe that stars red snapper, only to be greeted by a glaring empty shelf.
+You've got your heart set on a tempting recipe that stars red snapper (Lutjanus campechanus, a Gulf Coast reef fish prized for its firm, mildly sweet flesh), only to be greeted by a glaring empty shelf.

 From popular picks to a few surprises, here's how to still make that meal a winner.